 Senegal: Invigorating the country’s power sector

-Clear road map and action plan gives Senegal what it needs to modernize its power sector.
+Strategy and action plan give Senegal what it needs to modernize its electricity sector.

 Senegal aims to galvanize its power sector and grant every family access to reliable power by 2035.